 What Is The Definition Of Vanity In The Bible?

-The definition of Vanity is excessive pride in one’s appearance, achievements, or status, driven by a desire for recognition, competition, and self-promotion rather than glorifying God.
+In the Bible, vanity refers to more than just physical appearance—it’s a condition of the heart.
+Vanity is excessive pride in one’s appearance, achievements, or status, driven by a desire for recognition, competition, and self-promotion rather than glorifying God.

 Read More: What is the Definition of Vanity in the Bible?